explanation

 next arrow

 The Santa Fe to Taos Thru-Hike goes from the Santa Fe Plaza all the way to Taos Plaza over the Sangre de Cristo Mountains of northern New Mexico.
 It is 132 miles long, spans four counties – Santa Fe, Rio Arriba, Mora, and Taos – and crosses the Santa Fe National Forest, The Pecos Wilderness, and Carson National Forest.
+The full route has 35,000 feet of cumulative ascent and descent, as both plazas are at 7,000 feet elevation.

 Maps and route